Buzz, Choose, Forget: A Meta-Bandit Framework for Bee-Like Decision Making

 The reported results are in Tab~\ref{tab:iclr_style_results} for the MSE.
 As the best performances are almost identical for the MAE we provide MAE results in App~\ref{sec:MAE_comp}.
-Methods such as Pref-comp, MCE, and DBR tend to overshoot bee trajectories and focus mainly on minimizing regret (policy optimization), as the context provides all the necessary information to choose correctly.
-These methods fail to reproduce bee behavior: the loss between the bee regret trajectory and the policy increases over time, while the learned policy achieves only a small cumulative regret.
+Methods such as Pref-comp, MCE, and DBR tend to overshoot the bee trajectories and focus mainly on minimizing regret (policy optimization), as the context provides all the necessary information to choose correctly.
+These methods fail to reproduce bee behavior: the divergence between the cumulative regret trajectories grows over time, since the learned policy accumulates substantially less regret.
 In fact, these methods generally act like LinUCB.
 GAIL, Dagger and SQIL fail to capture the full range of behaviors, instead tending to mimic the most frequently represented populations in the dataset.
-AIRL reproduces bee trajectories identically, and can therefore be seen as a full copy-paste of the dataset without any real capacity for generalization.
-This leads to overfitting, where the model memorizes observed trajectories rather than capturing the underlying decision-making mechanisms.
-When we fine-tune the parameters of these methods, we reinforce the influence of the expert on the learning process (see App~\ref{sec:finetuneIRL}).
-However, this requires more computation time, and the resulting MSE/MAE values are higher than those obtained with MAYA (considering a large set of $\tau$).
-The GLM can be considered the most challenging baseline to outperform in terms of MSE/MAE, since it is explicitly designed to fit the bee trajectory rather than to learn a policy.
+AIRL minimizes imitation error extremely well in this setting, but provides limited behavioral interpretability.
+In particular, unlike MAYA, it does not explicitly identify memory-dependent policy shifts or map trajectories onto interpretable bandit archetypes.
+Therefore, although AIRL reproduces trajectories accurately, it is less informative for studying the underlying decision-making mechanisms (see App.~\ref{sec:MAE_comp} and App~\ref{sec:finetuneIRL} for details).
+In contrast, MAYA explicitly decomposes behavior into identifiable bandit-style strategies and memory-dependent policy shifts (considering a large set of $\tau$).
+The GLM can be considered the most challenging baseline to outperform in terms of MSE/MAE, since it is explicitly designed to fit the bee's $T$-trial trajectory rather than to learn a policy.
 Adding contextual covariates has only a minor influence, which is expected because the GLM primarily captures direct statistical dependencies rather than adaptive decision-making.
 Among all variants, MAYA with the Wasserstein distance (MAYA-Wass) consistently achieves the best performance across datasets, highlighting its robustness in capturing trajectory similarity.
 We report in Fig \ref{fig:maya_bee1_dataset_2} and Fig\ref{fig:maya_bee15_dataset_2} MAYA’s fitting for two bees.